alphabetical guide to the Rotary

 1. The development of acquaintance as an opportunity for service,

-2. High ethical standards in business and professions; the recognition of the worthiness of all useful occupations, and the dignifying of each Rotarian of their occupation as an opportunity to Serve society.
+2. High ethical standards in business and professions; the recognition of the worthiness of all useful occupations, and the dignifying of each Rotarian’s occupation as an opportunity to serve society.

-3. The application of the ideal of service by each Rotarian to their personal, business and community life.
+3. The application of the ideal of service in each Rotarian’s personal, business and community life.

 4. The advancement of international understanding, goodwill and peace through a world fellowship of business and professional persons united in the ideal of service.